Mathu-lmn/rpemotes_old/README.md

 - Thank you to [MonkeyWhisper](https://github.com/MonkeyWhisper) and [Project Sloth](https://github.com/Project-Sloth) for the custom props

+- Thank you to [Brummieee](https://forum.cfx.re/u/brummieee_maps/summary) for the custom props

 - Thank you [Dark Animations](https://www.gta5-mods.com/users/Darks%20Animations) for the partnership and custom animations.
 You the goat

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.